How to Build Confidence When You Feel Behind in Life

 The Moment Confidence Finally Clicks

-Confidence does not show up in the beginning.
+Confidence does not show up at the beginning.

-It shows up after you’ve survived the parts you thought would break you.
+It shows up after you survive the parts you thought would break you.

 That is where your confidence will come from too.